juferafo/UDAND_Wrangle_OSM_Data/README.md

 ### Contents

-This project was developed using `Python` to clean the data and `SQL` to execute database queries.
+This work was developed using `Python` to clean data and transform the data into a database and `SQL` to execute queries.
 The script `./process_data.py` contains the main code that imports the methods defined in `./clean.py` and `./create_db.py`.